akka/akka-stream-contrib/README.md

 * it is an experiment or requires iterations with user feedback before including into the stable core module
 * it requires a faster release cycle

+This repository is not released as a binary artifact and only shared as sources.

 Caveat Emptor
 -------------